-Although string spacing only need a simple measurement, we often find a lot of customers overlook this when looking to purchase new bridge parts and pickups.
+Although measuring the string spacing on your guitar is a quick and simple process, we find that a lot of our customers overlook this when purchasing new bridge parts and/or pickups.

-Different manufacturers or types of guitars use different string spacings, for example, most Gibson and PRS guitars use 50 mm and Fender uses 52 - 55 mm, measured low E to high E.
+Different manufacturers use different string spacings, for example, most Gibson and PRS guitars use 50 mm, while Fender uses 52 - 55 mm, measured from the low E to the high E string.

-So we need to figure out the exact spacing in order to purchase the right part for upgrade on different guitars.
+Therefore, it's important to measure the exact spacing of your guitar in order to purchase the right part for your upgrade.

 What is String Spacing?

-String spacing is the distance between the strings of a guitar from low E to high E, usually measured at the bridge or pickups, because we know that it contracts at guitar nut.
-We also use terms like individual string spacing to describe the distance between neighbour strings.
+String spacing is the distance between the strings of a guitar from low E to high E, usually measured at the bridge or above the pickups, because the spacing usually gets narrower as we get closer to the nut.
+We also use terms like individual string spacing to describe the distance between the neighbour strings.

 How to Measure String Spacing?

-String spacing is measured the entire distance from the center of low E string to the center of high E string.
+To calculate the string spacing of your guitar, measure the distance between the center of the low E string and the center of high E string, as shown in the diagram below.

-You can also measure neigbour strings and times the number of space.
-You can do the measure on the bridge or pickup, for example, the middle of each center and magnetic pole.
-Some luthiers might make proportional string spacing considering the different diameters of each string, but most off-the-shelf guitars come with equal setup purely because it's simple and quick to use.
+Or you can measure the distance between two neighboring strings and multiply the number of spaces.
+You can do the measure on the bridge or pickup, for example, the middle of each center and the magnetic pole.
+Some luthiers might use proportional string spacing taking into account the different diameter of each string, but most off-the-shelf guitars have an equal string spacing setup purely because it's simple and quick to use.

 Why is it Important?

-If you'd like to replace your guitar bridge, bridge saddles, or pickups, it's essential to know the string spacing before you purchase any parts.
-Otherwise, you might purchase the wrong ones.
+If you're thinking of replacing your guitar bridge, bridge saddles, or pickups, it's essential to know the string spacing before you purchase any parts.
+Otherwise, they might not fit perfectly and you'll need to order them again in the correct size.